milkbottledude/scratchToRFR/Documentation.md

   '0.0',                 '0.0'
 ]
 ```
 Looks good, the lengths are the same and the row has all 22 column values.

-This is just for a single tree.
-When we expand from individual trees into forests after getting the base tree infrastructure right, we will have to use for loops to give a `tree_data` array for every tree.
+This code is encapsulated in the function `bootstrap_rows`, which we will be using many times to pass bootstrapped data to Tree instances.

 Thats the data rows sorted, now for the columns